Workers compensation is not always the only remedy available for a serious injury on the job – call 423-634-0871.

 If someone other than the immediate employer is at fault, it may be possible to bring a lawsuit seeking full damages for pain and suffering, disfigurement, past and future loss of earnings, loss of consortium, and so forth.
 Such a lawsuit can bring a much larger recovery than workers’ compensation benefits alone may provide.

 Our law firm has successfully brought many such third-party lawsuits, recovering millions of dollars in additional benefits for our clients.
-For example, on a construction site, where a worker fell into an unguarded hole, we were able to successfully sue another subcontractor working on the site.
-In another case, a telephone pole broke off at the ground with a cable installer working on the pole 25’ above.
+For example, in 2011, a fire broke out in the chlorine rework process area of the HTH building at the Arch Chemical plant in Charleston, Tennessee, injuring several employees of a contractor on the site.
+A lawsuit brought by our firm recovered far more money as compensation for those employees, than was available under workers compensation.
+In another case on a construction site, where a worker fell into an unguarded hole, we were able to successfully sue another subcontractor working on the site.
+In an Alabama case we filed, a telephone pole broke off at the ground with a cable installer working on the pole 25’ above.
 Our lawsuit against the utility company responsible for maintaining the pole settled just before trial.
-In another case, we obtained a settlement for a teenager whose father died when he came in contact with an energized ground wire.
+In another case, we obtained a settlement for a teenager whose father died in Alabama when he came in contact with an energized ground wire.

 Other examples of additional compensation